Marketing mix modeling: Model specifications

 The output can be used to analyze the impact of the marketing elements on various dimensions.
-The contribution of each element as a percentage of the total plotted year on year is a good indicator of how the effectiveness of various elements changes over the years.
+The contribution of each element as a percentage of the total plotted year on year is an indicator of how the effectiveness of various elements changes over time.
 The yearly change in contribution is also measured by a due-to analysis which shows what percentage of the change in total sales is attributable to each of the elements.
 For activities like television advertising and trade promotions, more sophisticated analysis like effectiveness can be carried out.
-This analysis tells the marketing manager the incremental gain in sales that can be obtained by increasing the respective marketing element by one unit.
-If detailed spend information per activity is available then it is possible to calculate the Return on Investment of the marketing activity.
-Not only is this useful for reporting the historical effectiveness of the activity, it also helps in optimizing the marketing budget by identifying the most and least efficient marketing activities.
+This analysis tells the marketing manager the incremental gain in sales that can be obtained by increasing the respective marketing element by one unit, or incrementality.
+If detailed spend information per activity is available, then it is possible to calculate the ROI of the marketing activity.
+Not only is this useful for reporting the historical effectiveness of the activity, but it also helps in optimizing the marketing budget by identifying the most and least efficient marketing activities.

 Once the final model is ready, the results from it can be used to simulate marketing scenarios for a ‘What-if’ analysis.
 The marketing managers can reallocate this marketing budget in different proportions and see the direct impact on sales/value.
 They can optimize the budget by allocating spends to those activities which give the highest return on investment.

-Some MMM approaches like to include multiple products or brands fighting against each other in an industry or category model - where cross-price relationships and advertising share of voice is considered as important for wargaming.

-Components

-Marketing-mix models decompose total sales into two components:
+Model components

+An MMM is set up with a statistical model with the sales volume/value as the dependent variable while the independent variables are the various marketing efforts.
+The model decomposes total sales into two components: